 Not a fan of holidays in the classroom?
 Reeaaaallly not a fan of Valentine’s Day in the classroom?
 I got you.
-Here are my top five *easy* Valentine’s Day activities to use year after year!
+Here are my top six *easy* Valentine’s Day activities to use year after year!

 1. Valentine’s Day STEM Challenges